-In ecommerce, expecially in DTC business understanding the customers is the turnkey for overcome the wrench and analytics is not only about making good business decisions, it's provide information in a way that best suits decision-makers.
+In e-commerce, especially in DTC business, understanding the customers is the key to overcoming the wrench, and analytics is not only about making good business decisions; it provides information in a way that best suits decision-makers.

-They usually read product/company reviews from Trustpilot before place an order, to quickly compare prices between online stores or understand how is the value of customer care.
+They usually read product/company reviews from Trustpilot before placing an order to quickly compare prices between online stores or understand the value of customer care.

-To be the first choice in their mind, you should provoide a exceptional shopping experience and an outstanding service covering the gap on what your competitors doesn't provide yet.
+To be the first choice in their mind, you should provide an exceptional shopping experience and an outstanding service covering the gap on what your competitors don't provide yet.

-There’s only one thing that will help you do it right: data.
+Only one thing will help you do it right: data.

 And that’s where ecommerce analytics come in.

-Ecommerce analytics is the process of gathering data from all areas that have an impact on your online store and using this information to understand the trends and the shift in consumers’ behavior to make data-driven decisions that will drive more online sales.
+E-commerce analytics is gathering data from all areas that impact your online store and using this information to understand the trends and the shift in consumers’ behaviour to make data-driven decisions that drive more online sales.

-Ecommerce analytics include metrics related to the full customer journey from discovery, to acquisition, to conversion, finally to retention and advocacy.
+E-commerce analytics include metrics related to the full customer journey from discovery to acquisition, conversion, retention, and advocacy.

 Both direct and indirect impacts of COVID-19 have forced people to purchase goods online.
-Considering the evolution in consumer demand, combined with technological innovations, will drive growth in global ecommerce sales.
-According to Statista, the number of people buying goods and services online is expected to reach 2.14 billion in 2021 and the digital buyer penetration worldwide is still increasing up to 65.2%.
+The evolution in consumer demand and technological innovations will drive growth in global e-commerce sales.
+According to Statista, the number of people buying goods and services online is expected to reach 2.14 billion in 2021, and the digital buyer penetration worldwide is still increasing to 80%.

-The key drivers of success over the next decade will be centered on building a deep understanding of consumer through measurement and analyzing.
+The key drivers of success over the next decade will be centred on building a deep understanding of consumers through measurement and analysis.

 Data analytics in e-commerce

-In today’s complex business environment, the field of data analytics is growing in acceptance and importance.
-It is playing a critical role as a decision-making resource for executives, especially those managing large companies.
+In today’s complex business environment, data analytics is growing in acceptance and importance.
+It plays a critical role as a decision-making resource for executives, especially those managing large companies.

 Structured Vs Unstructured Data

-Structured data are for examples: phone numbers, ZIP codes, currency or dates.
-It tends to reflect the past, which is great for machine learning forecasting algorithms to predict the probability of certain event.
+Structured data are, for example, phone numbers, ZIP codes, currency or dates.
+It tends to reflect the past, which is great for machine learning forecasting algorithms to predict the probability of a certain event.

-Unstructured data reflect the mainly the present and they are for example: email, social media posts, articles, satellite imagery or sensor data.
+Unstructured data reflect mainly the present, and they are, for example, email, social media posts, articles, satellite imagery or sensor data.
 It may be stored within a non-relational database like NoSQL.

-Once the data is collected, normalized and fixed issues related to data quality that may affect the quality of the analysis, you're ready to run data profiling processes to ensure the dataset is consistent.
+Once the data is collected and normalized, and issues related to data quality that may affect the quality of the analysis are fixed, you're ready to run data profiling processes to ensure the dataset is consistent.
 It consists in run processes for data cleansing to ensure duplicate information and errors must be eliminated.

-The data now is ready for forecasting, presciption and analysis using data visualization tools to discover hidden correlations, patterns, and trends that can be used to drive business decisions.
+The data is now ready for forecasting, prescription and analysis using data visualization tools to discover hidden correlations, patterns, and trends that can be used to drive business decisions.

 Blending all sources to analyze User data

-Gathering and blending user behavioral data gives you information on browsing preferences along customer journey and purchasing process as well as throughout the checkout.
+Gathering and blending user behavioural data gives you information on browsing preferences along the customer journey and purchasing process as well as throughout the checkout.

-Checkout Behavior Analysis — this report is similar to the Shopping Behavior report, but it’s focused on the steps included in the checkout process.
+Checkout Behavior Analysis — this report is similar to the Shopping Behavior report but focuses on the steps included in the checkout process.
 Using this report, you can easily track how customers behave during checkout and at what point most of them decide to give up.

 For a guide to blend data, below a link to the reference: